 FEE: $340.00.
 Prepare a check payable to Department of Homeland Security.

-APPLY: Bring the following to your advisor at the Office of Global Education
+APPLY: Bring the following to your advisor at the International Programs and Global Engagement office

 - Items 2 - 7 listed above